 Mommy and Me Swim Classes for NJ Kids and their Mommies/Daddies

 Looking for a way to introduce your baby to the pool?
-Don’t want your toddler to be afraid of the water?
 Parent-child swim classes are a great way to help our NJ kids develop a love of swimming and instill confidence around the water.
 Most programs allow children as young as 6 months to begin classes, and teach comfort with water in a safe and age appropriate way.
 Yes, it's hard to don that bikini so soon after having baby, but the rewards for your child are well worth the sacrifice!
 And for more enrichment choices, check out our Enrichment Programs, Classes and Activities for NJ Kids Guide.

 NJ Swim Schools Chatham/Florham Park, Warren, Sparta, NJ